 Click here to view the current requirements

-To obtain New York State initial teacher certification in dual early childhood education/ teaching students with disabilities in early childhood, all State exams must be passed.
-Students majoring in the dual certification for early childhood education teacher and teaching students with disabilities in early childhood are expected to have satisfied the foreign language requirement in high school and must be exempt from assignment to a speech course.
+To obtain New York State initial teacher certification in dual early childhood education/teaching students with disabilities in early childhood, all New York State exams must be passed.
+Students majoring in the dual certification for early childhood education teacher and teaching students with disabilities in early childhood must be exempt from the speech course requirement.

-In addition to fulfilling the CUNY Pathways requirements, students must complete a liberal arts and sciences concentration (30 credits).
-Specific requirements apply for each concentration.
-Students should consult separate listings for the following departments and meet with an adviser in the Early Childhood Education and Art Education Department: American studies; anthropology and archaeology; art; children's studies; classics; English; general science; health and nutrition sciences; history; Judaic studies; mathematics; modern languages and literatures (including Chinese, French, Italian, Russian, Spanish); music; philosophy; political science; psychology; Puerto Rican and Latino studies; sociology; theater; urban sustainability; women's and gender studies.
-(Additional concentrations may be offered).
+In addition to fulfilling the CUNY Pathways requirements, students must complete a liberal arts and sciences concentration (30 credits) or have a second major.
+Specific requirements apply for each concentration and major.
+Students should consult separate listings for the following departments and meet with an adviser in the Early Childhood Education and Art Education Department: American studies; anthropology and archaeology; art; children and youth studies; classics; English; general science; health and nutrition sciences; history; Judaic studies; mathematics; modern languages and literatures (including Chinese, French, Italian, Russian, Spanish); music; philosophy; political science; psychology; Puerto Rican and Latino studies; sociology; theater; urban sustainability; women's and gender studies.
+(Additional concentrations and majors may be offered).

-Students must also complete the following courses and their corequisites and prerequisites, with a C or higher: Psychology 3240 or Health and Nutrition Sciences 2170; Speech 1114; Mathematics 1021 or 101 [see note after this paragraph] and 1401, or a mathematics course at an equivalent level such as Mathematics 1201 or higher, and Mathematics 1406; and General Science 3050 (16-17 credits).
+Students must also complete the following courses and their co-requisites and pre-requisites, with a C or higher: Psychology 3240 or Health and Nutrition Sciences 2170; Speech 1114; Mathematics 1021 or 1010 [see note after this paragraph], MATH 1401, or a mathematics course at an equivalent level such as Mathematics 1201 or higher, and, Mathematics 1406; and General Science 3050 (16-17 credits).

 Note: Students who register for Mathematics 1010 must also register for Mathematics 1021 in the same semester, but students may take Mathematics 1021 without Mathematics 1010.
 It is recommended that students take both Mathematics 1010 and Mathematics 1021 concurrently.